 A professional football player will have a set of plays that he will operate according to.
 These tell him what steps to take and when to take them.
 He will memorize these plays and know them like the back of his hand.
-Although, not only will he study his own plays, he will also study the opposition plays so that he can anticipate what they will do and to help him to be able to react and respond at an optimum level during the game.
+Although not only will he study his own plays, but he will also study the opposition’s plays so that he can anticipate what they will do and to help him to be able to react and respond at an optimum level during the game.

-The effort to perform at the highest level does not stop with having the plan.
+The effort to perform at the highest level does not stop with having a plan.
 The athlete will also spend a lot of time practicing.
 The whole week leading up to the game will be spent practicing and running drills to raise the level of preparedness.
 And all the way up until game time, the athlete will be warming up and getting prepared.
-This enables for peak performance as the athlete is warm, loose, and ready when it is game time.
+This enables peak performance as the athlete is warm, loose, and ready when it is game time.

 Applying to Being a Sales Pro